House of Darkness (2022 film)

-House of Darkness is a 2022 American comedy horror film directed by Neil LaBute, starring Justin Long, Kate Bosworth, Gia Crovatin and Lucy Walters.
+House of Darkness is a 2022 American black comedy horror film directed by Neil LaBute, starring Justin Long, Kate Bosworth, Gia Crovatin and Lucy Walters.
 The film is a reimagining of Dracula.

 Plot

-After meeting at a bar, Hapgood "Hap" Jackson goes back to Mina Murray’s remote, castle-like estate.
+After meeting at a bar, Hapgood "Hap" Jackson goes back to Mina Murray's remote, castle-like estate.
 While Mina is out of the room fixing drinks, Hap calls a male friend to brag about his hookup.
-Following an evening of drinking, kissing, and couched conversation, Mina begins unbuckling Hap’s pants.
-Mina’s sister Lucy unexpectedly interrupts.
+Following an evening of drinking, flirting, and kissing, Mina begins unbuckling Hap's pants.
+Mina's sister Lucy unexpectedly interrupts.
 Hap gets the idea that he might have a threesome with both women.
 Mina exits the room to get more drinks.
 Hap and Lucy have a private conversation.

 Hap briefly falls asleep.
 Hap has a nightmare where he is imprisoned in a cave with a pile of shoes indicating he is another in a long line of victims.
 After he wakes, Lucy takes Hap on a tour of the manor.
 Mina eventually rejoins them and they return to the sitting room.
 Lucy and Mina propose exchanging ghost stories.
 Hap adlibs a glib story about a man who has a threesome with two sisters.

 Lucy responds by telling a tale of wronged women who sought vengeance on men who raped them and who continue pursuing sexual predators across the world.
 Hap becomes further disturbed when Lucy mentions a cave like the one he saw in his nightmare.
 A third sister, Nora, enters the room.
-Realizing the women intend to teach him a morality lesson, Hap becomes combative and tries to leave.
-Revealing they are vampires, Mina, Lucy, and Nora use their supernatural powers to tear apart Hap with their fangs.
+Realizing that the women intend to teach him a morality lesson, Hap becomes combative and tries to leave.
+Revealing themselves as vampires, Mina, Lucy and Nora unravel their supernatural powers with their fangs to destroy and devour Hap.